 Prof. Myers earned a B.S. degree in engineering physics from Lehigh University in 1933.
-Upon receiving his degree from the UI, Myers was employed as a junior actuary by the Committee on Economic Security, which prepared the studies on which the Social Security Act was based.
+Upon receiving his M.S. degree from the UI in 1934, Myers was employed as a junior actuary by the Committee on Economic Security, which prepared the studies on which the Social Security Act was based.

 When the act was passed Prof, Myers was hired by the Social Security Administration.
 He resigned as Chief Actuary in 1970 and joined the Temple University faculty.